Holiday homes in Jutland: Denmark's own holiday paradise is written by Cecilie Saustrup Kirk.

 If you really want to combine new and old, country and city, then you should go to Vejle and Vejle Fjord.

 Vejle is among Denmark's 10 largest cities, and here you are surrounded by breathtaking nature.
 In addition, the city is right next to the beautiful Vejle Fjord.
-Vejle does not have an awful lot of holiday homes in the city itself, but the city is close to holiday home areas, which have houses galore, such as Hvidbjerg, Høl and Mørkholt.
+Vejle does not have an awful lot of holiday homes in the city itself, but the city is close to holiday home areas, which have houses galore, eg Hvidbjerg, Høl and Mørkholt.

 The three holiday towns are close to each other and all offer fine flat beaches, varied nature and cozy village atmosphere.
 In Hvidbjerg you will find the protected Hvidbjerg Kilt, which extends 27 meters above sea level.
 From the top of the large sand dune you get a fantastic view of the forest at Trelde Næs and Vejle Fjord.